NewCastile/library-app/README.md

 - The form, that allows the user to add books.
 - The delete button, placed in every book item shown that removes the book in both list.
-- The status button, also placed in every book item that handles the read status of the book.
+- The status button, that handles the read status of the book.

 ## localStorage